 School counselors have specific job duties depending on the education level of their students.
 The BLS reported that elementary school counselors observe children while they do class work and during play, as well as discuss with teachers and parents matters pertaining to the child.
 School counselors at all levels provide services that deal with substance abuse, domestic violence, family problems and conflict resolution, according to the BLS.

-As reported by the BLS, employment of school and career counselors was predicted to grow 8% between 2014 and 2024, due partially to student population increases.
-In May 2015, counselors employed by elementary and secondary schools earned an average annual income of $56,490, according to the BLS.
+As reported by the BLS, employment of school and career counselors was predicted to grow faster than average between 2018 and 2028, due partially to student population increases.
+In May 2018, counselors employed by elementary and secondary schools earned a mean annual income of $60,160, according to the BLS.

 The ASCA states that school counselors have a minimum of a master's degree.
 Graduate degrees in school counseling are available at many universities and colleges, and provide students with academic and practical experience that includes working in a school environment.
 The ASCA notes that nearly all public school systems require that graduate degree school counseling programs include classes that cover: